 The calculation of PE ratio is relatively easy.
 You use the following formula:

 The market value per share refers to the current share price.
-For example, in February 2021, Apple’s share price is trading at $136, making it the market value per share.
+For example, in February 2021, Apple’s share price was trading at $136, making it the market value per share.

 The earnings per share (EPS) is usually provided in a company’s income statement.
 It is simply calculated by taking a company’s net earnings and dividing it by the outstanding shares.